-Aaron Hernandez’s Family Schedules Monday Funeral In Connecticut
+Aaron Hernandez’s Family Schedules Monday Funeral For Ex-Patriot In Connecticut

 Hernandez’s family released a statement asking for privacy during their time of mourning.

-“The family of Aaron Hernandez wishes to thank all of you for the thoughtful expressions of condolences,” the statement said.
+“The family of Aaron Hernandez wishes to thank all of you for the thoughtful expressions of condolences,” the statement said, via ESPN.
 “We wish to say goodbye to Aaron in a private ceremony and thank everyone in advance for affording us a measure of privacy during this difficult time.”

-The 27-year-old was found dead in his prison cell Wednesday, reportedly having hanged himself from his prison cell window using a bed sheet.
+The 27-year-old, who was serving a life sentence without the possibility of parole for the 2013 murder of Odin Lloyd, was found dead in his prison cell Wednesday, reportedly having hanged himself from his prison-cell window using a bed sheet.

 Officials ruled the death a suicide Friday after an investigation.